IBM-Cloud/ansible-collection-ibm/docs/ibm_resource_key.rst

 Parameters
 ----------

-  resource_alias_id (False, str, None)
+  role (False, str, None)
+    Name of the user role.Valid roles are Writer, Reader, Manager, Administrator, Operator, Viewer, Editor and Custom Roles.

+  name (True, str, None)
-    The id of the resource alias for which to create resource key
+    (Required for new resource) The name of the resource key

   resource_instance_id (False, str, None)
     The id of the resource instance for which to create resource key

-  tags (False, list, None)
-    None

-  name (True, str, None)
-    (Required for new resource) The name of the resource key

-  role (False, str, None)
-    Name of the user role.Valid roles are Writer, Reader, Manager, Administrator, Operator, Viewer, Editor and Custom Roles.

   parameters (False, dict, None)
     Arbitrary parameters to pass.
 Must be a JSON object

+  tags (False, list, None)
+    None

   id (False, str, None)